 Apply Ten Types of Innovation to the real challenges in your own business.

-Work with Ampersand to put Ten Types into practice on a specific strategy, project or initiative.
+Work with Ampersand to put Ten Types of Innovation into practice on a specific strategy, project or initiative.

-You will find your teams begin to embed ten types of innovation into their thinking.
+With our innovative workshop, you will find your teams begin to embed ten types of innovation into their thinking.
 Once you apply them in solving real challenges, you can’t help but see everything through this new lens.
-Ten Types literally opens your eyes to new possibilities.
+Ten Types of Innovation literally opens your eyes to new possibilities.